 For my DIY paper hydrangea wreath, I started with 5 frosted papers in text weight from PaperPapers.com.
 I chose Ruby, Punch, Kunzite, Violette, and Opal.
 And to add an extra layer of color, I printed them with a watercolor wash on a laser printer.
 You can download the purple, blue, and green washes here.

-To make the 11 flower heads, each is a mix of two colors to add depth.
-I printed 5 sheets of each color to make 25 sheet total.
-Plum watercolor on Ruby, Violette and Punch, blue watercolor on Kunzite and green watercolor on Opal.
+To make the 11 flower heads, each one is a mix of two colors to add depth.
+I printed five sheets of each color to make 25 sheets total.
+Plum watercolor on Ruby, Violette, and Punch; blue watercolor on Kunzite; and green watercolor on Opal.
 I then used my Cricut Explore to trim the 30 petals per sheet until I had a pile of 750 petals.

-For this wreath I am using a different technique than the hydrangeas I made for the hydrangea bouquet as it does not need to look as delicate on the wreath form.
-Instead of a wire dome, I used the 4 inch foam balls cut into half and attached to a wreath form.
+For this DIY paper hydrangea wreath, I am using a different technique than the hydrangeas I made for the hydrangea bouquet as it does not need to look as delicate on the wreath form.
+Instead of a wire dome, I used the 4-inch foam balls cut into half and attached to a wreath form.
 This is also a quicker method to assemble the hydrangea blooms into a wreath.
 Absolutely gorgeous results, don’t you think?

 Thank you PaperPapers.com for hosting this stunning autumn statement piece.
 If you click the button below, you will be able to go to their blog and download the PDF printable pattern or the SVG cutting machine file for this project.
 Enjoy! ~ Lia